Adamant-im/adamant-pool/README.md

 * `port` <number> Port for connecting the web interface.
 The web interface is available at http://IP:port.
 Default: 36667

 ## Launching

-You can start the pool with the `node app` command, but it is recommended to use the process manager for this purpose.
+You can start the pool with the `node app` command, but we recommend to use a process manager for this purpose.

 ```
 pm2 start --name adamantpool app.js
 ```

-## Add pool to cron:
+## Add pool to cron

 ```
 crontab -e
 ```

 Add string:

 ```
 @reboot cd /home/adamant/adamant-pool && pm2 start --name adamantpool app.js
 ```